Barb Wire (character): Film adaptation

-A movie adaptation was released in 1996 starring Pamela Anderson as Barb Wire.
+A film adaptation was released in 1996 starring Pamela Anderson as Barb Wire.
 The story's premise was that Barb Wire lives in the near future rather than an alternate version of the present day, a world where superhumans and Dark Horse superheroes do not exist.
 In this version of the story, Steel Harbor is the last neutral "free city" during the Second American Civil War, and Barbara Kopetski is a resistance fighter who leaves behind the war after her heart is broken and she loses faith in the cause.
 Like the comic, she returns home to become a bounty hunter and owner of the Hammerhead.
-The film, panned by critics, was nominated for the Razzie Award for Worst Picture, but lost to Striptease.